laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 :::::

 :::::{tab-item} Iceberg
 Iceberg requires a full materialisation of the LaminDB collection before ingestion into a catalog-managed table on S3.
+On the many-file layout this read dominates setup (~34 min); see the setup plot.

 ```python
 from pyiceberg.catalog.sql import SqlCatalog